Pyrite: Uses

 During the early years of the 20th century, pyrite was used as a mineral detector in radio receivers, and is still used by crystal radio hobbyists.
 Until the vacuum tube matured, the crystal detector was the most sensitive and dependable detector available—with considerable variation between mineral types and even individual samples within a particular type of mineral.
 Pyrite detectors occupied a midway point between galena detectors and the more mechanically complicated perikon mineral pairs.
 Pyrite detectors can be as sensitive as a modern 1N34A germanium diode detector.

 Pyrite has been proposed as an abundant, non-toxic, inexpensive material in low-cost photovoltaic solar panels.
 Synthetic iron sulfide was used with copper sulfide to create the photovoltaic material.
 More recent efforts are working toward thin-film solar cells made entirely of pyrite.

 Pyrite is used to make marcasite jewelry.
-Marcasite jewelry, made from small faceted pieces of pyrite, often set in silver, was known since ancient times and was popular in the Victorian era.
+Marcasite jewelry, using small faceted pieces of pyrite, often set in silver, has been made since ancient times and was popular in the Victorian era.
 At the time when the term became common in jewelry making, "marcasite" referred to all iron sulfides including pyrite, and not to the orthorhombic FeS2 mineral marcasite which is lighter in color, brittle and chemically unstable, and thus not suitable for jewelry making.
 Marcasite jewelry does not actually contain the mineral marcasite.
 The specimens of pyrite, when it appears as good quality crystals, are used in decoration.
 They are also very popular in mineral collecting.
 Among the sites that provide the best specimens are Soria and La Rioja provinces (Spain).

 In value terms, China ($47 million) constitutes the largest market for imported unroasted iron pyrites worldwide, making up 65% of global imports.
 China is also the fastest growing in terms of the unroasted iron pyrites imports, with a CAGR of +27.8% from 2007 to 2016.

 Research

 In July 2020 scientists reported that they have observed a voltage-induced transformation of normally diamagnetic pyrite into a ferromagnetic material, which may lead to applications in devices such as solar cells or magnetic data storage.

 Researchers at Trinity College Dublin, Ireland have demonstrated that FeS2 can be exfoliated into few-layers just like other two-dimensional layered materials such as graphene by a simple liquid-phase exfoliation route.
 This is the first study to demonstrate the production of non-layered 2D-platelets from 3D bulk FeS2.
 Furthermore, they have used these 2D-platelets with 20% single walled carbon-nanotube as an anode material in lithium-ion batteries, reaching a capacity of 1000 mAh/g close to the theoretical capacity of FeS2.

-In 2021,a natural pyrite stone has been crushed and pre-treated followed by liquid-phase exfoliation into two-dimensional nanosheets, which has shown capacities of 1200 mAh/g as an anode in lithium-ion batteries.
+In 2021, a natural pyrite stone has been crushed and pre-treated followed by liquid-phase exfoliation into two-dimensional nanosheets, which has shown capacities of 1200 mAh/g as an anode in lithium-ion batteries.